Home Page › Forums › Misophonia Forum › Misophonia Has Complete Control Of My Life [CONTAINS TRIGGERS]

-This topic contains 2 replies, has 1 voice, and was last updated by CJ 4 days, 6 hours ago.
+- This topic has 2 replies, 1 voice, and was last updated 4 years ago by CJ.

 Thanks in advance for reading this.
 This is more of a rant/cry out to see if anyone else who is struggling with Misophonia finds it this bad.

 My Misophonia condition began when I was about 11 years old.
 My first trigger sound was chewing and it was just when my mum and dad chewed their food, and my bus driver who chewed gum very loudly.
 I have distinct memories of my dad eating his bacon and eggs and chewing with a very ‘salivery’ sound.
 My mum on the other hand is a cruncher and eats with a dry crunch – I’m sure you all probably know what I mean.
 When the first symptoms began, my mum didn’t believe me.
 She thought it was the pre-teen attitude and tantrums coming on and told me to get over it.
 It wasn’t until I was about 13 (and I only found this out recently) when I had a breakdown at the dinner table and cried uncontrollably for an hour and a half that she realised it was an actual issue for me.
 By that time it was beyond just chewing.

 My friends eating had started to become triggers and this affected relationships.
 My mum typing on her keyboard became a trigger.
 People talking loud on the phone.
 People scuffing their feet behind me as they walked/clacked with their shoes behind me.
 People whistling/humming.

 At this point, I thought it couldn’t get any worse…boy was I wrong.